 I have already seen most of the pictures I have taken during my travel through archipelagos in the north - in the form of books, postcards or online photos.
 Sure, they were my own take on the region, but how many unique images can you find from the same viewpoints, anyway?
-Some might argue that a hundred different photographers can take a hundred different snapshots of the same object, but when you multiply the numbers, the chances are that you will get a lot of similar images.
+Some might argue that a hundred different photographers can take a hundred different snapshots of the same object.
+Although when you multiply the numbers, the chances are that you will get a lot of similar images.
 Just browse through Instagram, focusing on one location.